nswebsolutions/geoip-updater/README.md

 ======================

 ##License
-Script for building the latest release of Nginx with the latest release of LibreSSL Copyleft (C) NSWeb Solutions - 2016
+Script for downloading latest legacy Maxmind GeoIP databases Copyleft (C) NSWeb Solutions - 2016

 This script is free software: you can redistribute it and/or modify